survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 * `test` - Match against a RegExp, string, function, an object, or an array of conditions like these.
 * `include` - The same.
 * `exclude` - The same, except the output is the inverse of `include`.

-{pagebreak}

-Boolean based fields can be used to constrain the result further:

-* `not` - Do **not** match against a condition like above.
-* `and` - Match against an array of conditions.
-All must match.
-* `or` - Match against an array while any must match.

-Webpack can also match based on the resource path and related information:

 * `resource: /inline/` - Match against a resource path including the query.
-Example matches: `/path/foo.inline.js`, `/path/bar.png?inline`.
+Examples: `/path/foo.inline.js`, `/path/bar.png?inline`.
 * `issuer: /bar.js/` - Match against a resource requested from the match.
 Example: `/path/foo.png` would match if it was requested from `/path/bar.js`.
 * `resourcePath: /inline/` - Match against a resource path without its query.
-Example match: `/path/foo.inline.png`.
+Example: `/path/foo.inline.png`.
 * `resourceQuery: /inline/` - Match against a resource based on its query.
-Example match: `/path/foo.png?inline`.
+Example: `/path/foo.png?inline`.

+Boolean based fields can be used to constrain these matchers further:

+* `not` - Do **not** match against a condition (see `test` for accepted values).
+* `and` - Match against an array of conditions.
+All must match.
+* `or` - Match against an array while any must match.

 ## Loading Based on `resourceQuery`